openforcefield/openforcefield.org/content/community/news/science-updates/2021-07-01-boothroyd-blog-post.md

 > automated tools for submitting molecules to QCFractal and retrieving the results

-Simply put, QCSubmit allows us to curate large datasets of molecules that QCFractal can then perform QC calculations on in a way that scales across hundreds of compute resources without human intervention - i.e. no more manually runing Psi4 or Gaussian :tada:!
+Simply put, QCSubmit allows us to curate large datasets of molecules that QCFractal can then perform QC calculations on in a way that scales across hundreds of compute resources without human intervention - i.e. no more manually running Psi4 or Gaussian :tada:!

 ### Preparing the training set